papayapos/pos-api/inventory.md

 }
 ```

-For specific inventory with all items in it, you can send inventory query with just `inventoryId`.
-You can of course send multiple queries in single request.
-For simplicity of example there is only one query in example.
+For specific inventory with all items in it, you can send inventory query with just `inventoryId` and `withAmounts`.
+You can send multiple inventory queries in single request.
+For simplicity of example there is only one query in the example.

 ```json
 {